ianhecker/oracle-measurement/basic-feed/README.md

 bun install
 ```

-3. Setup the `.env` file and add your private key
+3. Setup the `.env` file inside of the `basic-feed` directory, and add your
+private key

 ```bash
 cat << EOF > .env